oceanumeric/oceanumeric.github.io/docs/_blog/r-python-vscode.md

 To make the function demonstrated in Figure 3 work, you need setup a shortcut in VS Code.
 Just add the following keybindings setup into your `keybindings.json`.

+_Remark:_ if it does not work, try to update your VS Code and when you reopen your editor, please set up the python interpreter first as sending command into interactive window needs python interpreter as a marco environment.
+I have tested it from Mac OS and Windows with Remote Linux server.

 ```